Written by @dessalines and @nutomic, 2021-04-05

 LEMMY_CONFIG_LOCATION

-has changed, and you need to adjust your config file manually:
+has changed, and you need to adjust your config file manually:- before:

 allowed_instances: ds9.lemmy.ml,enterprise.lemmy.ml